 The Steering Committee meets monthly to decide priorities and to work on ongoing projects.
 Meeting dates should be listed in the calendar on this website.
 We could always use a few extra hands, fresh energy, and new ideas.
-If you’d like to attend a meeting or get more involved by joining the Steering Committee, contact Alicia Bowman, Bike Newton’s President.
+If you’d like to attend a meeting or get more involved by joining the Steering Committee, contact Brendan Keegan, Bike Newton’s President.